Your kiteboard control bar and lines are more important than you think. Here is everything you need to know about appropriate kite line lengths.

-Whether you’re an expert kiter seeking bigger airs, tighter loops, better wakestyle or a higher level of customized performance, or you’re a beginner who simply wants the most manageable setup for the conditions, having a deeper understanding of how your bar and lines effect the performance of your kite will make you a better kiter and help you make the most out of your time on the water.
+Whether you’re an expert kiter seeking bigger airs, tighter loops, better wakestyle or a higher level of customized performance, or you’re a beginner who simply wants the most manageable setup for the conditions, having a deeper understanding of how your bar and lines affect the performance of your kite will make you a better kiter and help you make the most out of your time on the water.

 Here are a few of the basics to get you thinking:

 Let’s start with your bar:

 For reference, Slingshot Compstick bars come in 17”, 20” and 23” lengths

 - A shorter bar gives you less leverage over your kite and a longer bar more leverage, which can be good or bad depending on what size kite you attach it to, how strong the wind is and how fast/reactive you want your kite to be.
 The general rule is to use a short 17” bar for small kites (4 to 6/7m usually), the long 23” bar is for larger kites (about 12/13m and larger) and the 20” bar is the universal size that will work for all kites but is best for about 6/ 7 m to about 12m.

 - Leverage from a longer bar is important for larger kites, which fly slower and take more muscle to steer and generate power.
 Small kites, especially in strong wind, are super fast and zippy and having a smaller bar helps slow the steering down to a comfortable speed.
 There’s no realistic situation in which you would want to use a large bar on a small kite, but using a small bar on a medium size kite or a medium bar on a large kite is often very helpful for beginners and for wakestyle riders who benefit from a less responsive, slower steering kite that takes more rider input to move.